w3c/wai-media-intro/source/accessible-media/subtitles.html.erb.md

 In some cases, it may be necessary to use captions and subtitles
-together: for example, if an important sound effect is used in the audio track, that sound can be conveyed through a single sound-effect caption placed near the a subtitle, as shown in the image below.
+together: for example, if an important sound effect is used in the audio track, that sound can be conveyed through a single sound-effect caption placed near the subtitle, as shown in the image below.

 ![A frame of video showing a sound-effect caption positioned above a subtitle.](cc_sub_together.png)